dasheck0/robots/readme.md

 ## License

-This game is available as open source under the termns of the [MIT License](https://opensource.org/licenses/MIT)
+This game is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT)